 - a sensation of food being caught in the throat or chest

 One possible complication of a Schatzki ring is food bolus obstruction, or “steakhouse syndrome.”
-This involves a ball of food completely blocking the esophagus, often because it has not been thoroughly chewed.
+This involves a ball of food completely blocking the esophagus, often when a person has not chewed it completely.

-A food bolus obstruction can cause severe chest pain, and it is considered a medical emergency.
-Treatment involves a doctor pushing or pulling away the ball of food using an endoscope, which is a long, flexible tube, to push or pull away the food causing the obstruction.
+A food bolus obstruction can cause severe chest pain, and it constitutes a medical emergency.
+Doctors may have to use an endoscope, which is a long, flexible tube, to push or pull away the food causing the obstruction.

-Doctors are not sure why some people develop a Schatzki ring.
+It is not always clear why people develop a Schatzki ring.

-- Endoscopy.
-In this procedure, a doctor inserts a narrow tube containing a camera into the esophagus.
-The camera sends images that help a doctor to see whether there is an obstruction, such as a Schatzki ring.
+- Endoscopy: In this procedure, a doctor inserts a narrow tube containing a camera into the esophagus.
+The camera sends images that help a doctor see whether there is an obstruction, such as a Schatzki ring.